zwotzie/luigi/doc/configuration.rst

   "snakebite_with_hadoopcli_fallback", "webhdfs" and "hadoopcli".
 Snakebite is much faster, so use of it is encouraged. webhdfs is fast and works with Python 3 as well, but has not been used that much in the wild.
-  Both snakebite and webhdfs requires you to install it separately on the machine.
+  Both snakebite (or snakebite-py3 for python3) and webhdfs requires you to install it separately on the machine.
 Defaults to "hadoopcli".

 client_version
   Optionally specifies hadoop client version for snakebite.